 - Breast cancer that has spread to the bones may cause pain, swelling, or bones that break or fracture easily.

 - Lung cancer metastasized from the breast can cause shortness of breath, breathing difficulties, chronic cough, and chest pain.

 - When breast cancer spreads to the liver, it can trigger abdominal pain, loss of appetite, nausea, unusually high levels of enzymes in the liver, and yellow skin due to jaundice.

-- Brain or spinal tumors caused by breast cancer that’s spread can lead to persistent headaches, blurred or double vision, nausea or vomiting, seizures, and behavioral changes.
+- Brain or spinal tumors caused by breast cancer that spread can lead to persistent headaches, blurred or double vision, nausea or vomiting, seizures, and behavioral changes.

 It’s important to keep in mind that while several nonspecific symptoms, such as fatigue, weight loss, and poor appetite, may be related to MBC, they can also be caused by other factors, like depression or medication.

-If you have concerns about specific symptoms, talk with your doctor to make sure they aren’t related to MBC.
+If you have concerns about specific symptoms, talk with your doctor to ensure they aren’t related to MBC.

 - the level of hormone receptors and/or HER2 in the tumor

 - gene mutations in the tumor

 For those with stage 4 breast cancer, the